As a driver you start with zero demerit points. If you commit an offence that has a demerit point penalty, they are then

 - Select the 'Check online' button.

 - Log in, or create your MyServiceNSW Account.
-If your account is new or it was not previously connected to Roads, enter your NSW driver licence details, or the plate number of a vehicle registered in your name.
+If your account is new or it was not previously connected to Roads, enter your NSW Driver Licence details, or the plate number of a vehicle registered in your name.

 - Accept the Terms and Conditions.